-- (1) To repay bank borrowings and strengthen the Company's financial structure, the board resolved to issue the fifth unsecured straight corporate bond of NT\$15bn.
+- (1) To repay bank borrowings and strengthen Taiwan Mobile's (The Company) financial structure, the board resolved to issue its fifth unsecured straight corporate bond of NT\$15bn.
 The issuance of the aforementioned straight bond was approved by the Taipei Exchange on April 12, 2018 with the Authorization No. 10700085201.
 The straight bond has been listed on the Taipei Exchange since April 20, 2018. - (2) The terms and the use of proceeds from the bond issuance are attached hereto as Attachment III.